NCAR/nodetester/README.md

 The script will submit a single batch job that will launch MPI runs on n-number of nodes for every requested node in the chosen queue.
 Note that it will take GPFS some time to create run directories for all of the runs, so please be patient for large node counts.
 If there are an odd number of nodes, relative to the node-per-run setting of that test case, an extra run will be performed to ensure complete coverage.

 When finished, the script will list any nodes that reported errors, and provide the path for all result files - in your/csgteam's scratch space.
+The path will look something like `/glade/scratch/$USER/nodetests/CASE/TIME`.
+Inside of this directory, you will find the following contents:

+* main.log - recorded status updates from the main script
+* cpu.dat,io.dat - CPU and I/O times for all runs in the collection of tests
+* runs-all/fail/pass - lists of node pairs with the specified status
+* runs - directories containing each individual run
+* run-node-map - use this file to map failed node-pair runs to their run directories

 ### How reservations are handled